Parenting plan: United States

-In the United States of America, many state courts require that separating or divorcing couples who have children include a parenting plan among the terms of their separation agreement and/or their eventual divorce decree.
-Separated or unmarried parents may enter into a parenting plan of their own creation without going to court, but that plan won't be enforceable in court.
+In the United States, many state courts require that separating or divorcing couples who have children include a parenting plan among the terms of their separation agreement and/or their eventual divorce decree.
+When a court approves an agreement, the court may enforce it later; by contrast, if parents reach informal agreement with each other and do not notify the court that the agreement exists, the court cannot enforce it.

+Studies in the 1990s found that parents who mediated to try to agree on a parenting plan ended up with a resolution to their case faster and more cheaply than parents who litigated.

 Parenting plans are usually initiated as part of a divorce decree or custody case between unmarried parents.
 Divorced parents whose child custody is governed by a parenting plan can request that a court amend the plan or replace it with a new one.
 In jurisdictions whose laws permit the practice, some plans permit the parties to amend certain provisions, such as those specifying where a parent will live during that parent's time with the child, by agreement without court approval.

 A court reviewing a petition for amendment or replacement of a court-ordered parenting plan will employ the "child's best interest" standard in light of circumstances or changes in circumstances such as a parent's relocation, the presence or absence of child abuse in one or both parents' households, and health problems of a parent or the child.
 If the parents in a custody dispute request, many states allow children who are old enough to state an informed preference, to testify about their own preferences as to custody and parenting time, with their opinion taken into consideration by the court along with all other evidence relating to their best interest.
 The weight assigned by the court to a child's testimony will vary with factors such as the child's intellectual and psychological maturity, for which the child's age is often used as a proxy; the child's level of insight into his or her situation; and the credibility of the child's testimony as affected by factors ranging from the child's level of honesty to any undue influence on the child by either or both parents.

 Most states require that court-ordered parenting plans set forth the minimum amount of parenting time and access to which a noncustodial parent is entitled.
 In these states, an agreement's failure to specify the non-custodial parent's minimum level of access can constitute grounds for appeal of the adjudicating court's approval of the plan.
 In cases where separated or divorced parents live near each other, most U.S. states' family courts grant shared custody.
 Where parents live farther apart, states such as Florida, Oregon, New Hampshire and New York allow the combination of these visits into longer stretches of time to reduce traveling.